kheller18/data-structures-algorithms/questions/dataStructures.md

 38. Which data structures are used for implementing Least Recently Used (LRU) cache?
     + `Least Recently Used Cache (LRU)`: allows quick identification of an element that hasn’t been put to use for the longest time by organizing items in order of use.
 In order to achieve this, two data structures are used:
-      + `Queue`: This is implemented using a doubly-linked list.
+      + `Queue`: implemented using a doubly-linked list.
 The maximum size of the queue is determined by the cache size, i.e by the total number of available frames.
 The least recently used pages will be near the front end of the queue whereas the most recently used pages will be towards the rear end of the queue.
       + `Hashmap`: Hashmap stores the page number as the key along with the address of the corresponding queue node as the value.
       ![LRU cache](../images/data-structures/lru_cache.png)

 39. What is a heap data structure?
-    + `Heap`: is a special tree-based non-linear data structure in which the tree is a complete binary tree.
+    + `Heap`: a special tree-based non-linear data structure in which the tree is a complete binary tree.
 A binary tree is said to be complete if all levels are completely filled except possibly the last level and the last level has all elements as left as possible.
 Heaps are of two types:
       + `Max-Heap`:
-        + In a Max-Heap the data element present at the root node must be the greatest among all the data elements present in the tree.
+        + the data element present at the root node must be the greatest among all the data elements present in the tree.
         + This property should be recursively true for all sub-trees of that binary tree.
       + `Min-Heap`:
-        + In a Min-Heap the data element present at the root node must be the smallest (or minimum) among all the data elements present in the tree.
+        + the data element present at the root node must be the smallest (or minimum) among all the data elements present in the tree.
         + This property should be recursively true for all sub-trees of that binary tree.

 40. Write a program to remove duplicates from a sorted array in place?